 - Opting to raise the children without any legal relationship may severely limit caregivers’ ability to access services on the children’s behalf.

-Technical Assistance Tip: The Network hosted a webinar on the array of legal relationships available to kinship/grandfamilies.
-Access the webinar recording and associated resources on the webpage for the webinar.
+The Network hosted a webinar on the array of legal relationships available to grandfamilies.
+Access the webinar recording and a fillable PowerPoint template to learn about the options and conduct your own trainings.

 Financial

-Having additional children in the household typically requires additional income and/or resources, but available ongoing assistance to help meet these children’s needs is often inadequate and inequitable.
+Having additional children in the household typically requires additional income or resources, but available ongoing assistance to help meet these children’s needs is frequently inadequate and inequitable.

-- As noted above, the vast majority of kin/grandfamily caregivers are raising the children in their care without the involvement the foster care system.
-They are often referred to child-only Temporary Assistance for Needy Families (TANF) grants as the only source of ongoing financial support for the children they are raising.
-There are many access issues in getting these grants, and they are typically much smaller than foster care maintenance payments.
-Also, TANF grants only increase incrementally for each child, meaning that a caregiver raising more than one child only gets a slight increase in support for each additional child in their family, rather than receiving an equal amount of support to meet the needs of each child.
+- Temporary Assistance for Needy Families (TANF) child-only grants are often the only source of ongoing financial support for the vast majority of children who are being raised by kin outside of foster care.
+However, there are many access issues in getting these grants, and they are typically much smaller than foster care maintenance payments.
+Also, TANF child-only grants generally only increase incrementally for each child, so a caregiver raising more than one child only gets a slight increase in support for each additional child in their family, rather than receiving an equal amount of support to meet the needs of each child.

-- Children in foster care with unrelated caregivers receive monthly foster care maintenance payments.
-However, because most jurisdictions only make those payments to fully licensed/approved foster parents and most kin/grandfamily caregivers were not foster parents before taking responsibility for the children, most children in foster care with kin/grandfamily caregivers do not receive these payments.
-A 2023 federal rule and new kin-specific foster care approval standards are beginning to address this inequity.
+- Children in foster care with licensed foster parents receive monthly foster care maintenance payments (FCMPs).
+Most kin caregivers were not foster parents before taking responsibility for the children, and many remain unlicensed.
+Nearly 44% of children living with kin in foster care were living with unlicensed kin caregivers in 2024.
+Because licensure is tied to the receipt of FCMPs, these children are typically not supported like other children in foster care.
+A 2023 federal rule and new kin-specific foster care approval standards are beginning to address this issue.

 Physical and Mental Health

-- Children being raised by kin/grandfamily caregivers exhibit a variety of physical, behavioral, and emotional problems to a greater degree than the general population of children, often due to the difficult situations that caused them to move into their caregiver’s home.
+- Children being raised by kin caregivers exhibit a variety of physical, behavioral, and emotional challenges to a greater degree than the general population of children, often due to the difficult situations that caused them to move into their caregiver’s home.

 Growing up with a childhood full of trauma and abuse, there were very few moments where I felt safe and very few people with whom I felt protected.
 Being put into my uncle’s care was the best decision that could have ever been made for me.
 It wasn’t an easy road by any means, but I have no doubt in that it completely saved my life.